PaulAlv99/PaulAlv99/README.md

 ## Featured projects

-- **Flood Prediction Lakehouse** — Data ingestion pipelines, a SQL Server data warehouse and ML models for hydrological prediction.
+- **Flood Prediction Lakehouse**:Data ingestion pipelines, a SQL Server data warehouse and ML models for hydrological prediction.
-- **Public Transport Platform** — A ticketing and route-planning platform built with Spring Boot, PostgreSQL, RabbitMQ and Vue.
+- **Public Transport Platform**: A ticketing and route-planning platform built with Spring Boot, PostgreSQL, RabbitMQ and Vue.
 It uses the RAPTOR algorithm (Round-based Public Transit Optimized Router), which finds efficient journeys by processing public-transport routes in rounds—each round represents one additional transfer—rather than modelling the network as a traditional graph.
-- **Cloud-Native Infrastructure** — Automated GKE deployment using Kubernetes, Ansible, monitoring dashboards and load testing.
+- **Cloud-Native Infrastructure**: Automated GKE deployment using Kubernetes, Ansible, monitoring dashboards and load testing.

 ## 🧰 Languages & Tools